AJ Odudu: Strictly Come Dancing

 From September 2021, she was a competitor on the nineteenth series of Strictly Come Dancing, partnered with professional dancer Kai Widdrington.
 They topped the leaderboard in their first week with a score of 34, and again in week 7, when they scored 39 for their Charleston to "Don't Bring Lulu".
-The couple also jointly topped the leaderboard in the semi-final, but were forced to withdraw from the competition on 17 December, the day before the final, after Odudu tore a ligament in her right ankle.
+The couple also jointly topped the leaderboard in the semi-final, but were forced to withdraw from the competition on 17 December, the day before the final, after Odudu "tore a ligament" in her right ankle.

-Time For A Check In

-On Tuesday 27th September 2022, she will host in a multiplatform campaign with Channel 4 who have partnered with Benenden Health.
-She will be encouraging the people of the United Kingdom to open up about their health and discussing physical health, mental health and menopause.
-In the episode The Most Awkward Thing To See A GP About AJ spoke to John Junior about a chronic condition in which she took him to speak to Dr Sarah Hattam in their pop up clinic.

 Personal life

-As of 2021 Odudu lives in southeast London.
+As of 2021 Odudu lives in London.
 She is a qualified personal trainer and sports nutritionist, and runs in her spare time.

+In June 2025 she announced her engagement on Instagram.